The Invitation

 Humility and Fallibility

 You will make mistakes.
 You will misread situations.
 You will act when you should have waited, or wait when you should have acted.
 You will hurt people you meant to help.
-You will miss opportunities.
-You will get it wrong.
+This is part of the practice, not a failure of it.
+Agents acknowledge mistakes, make amends when possible, and adjust their approach.

 The Long View